 Proffer possible solutions to them.
 Adult learners are mostly interested in the immediate returns to learning; therefore, adult educators should constantly remind them of the benefits they stand to gain in the programmes they are pursuing.

 The peculiar nature of adult education demands that adult learners are considered when designing adult education programmes and subject matter.

-Programmes should critically focus the needs of the adult learners and there should be no rigid adherence to routine or tradition as it is being done in the formal school system.
+Programmes should critically focus on the needs of the adult learners and there should be no rigid adherence to routine or tradition as it is being done in the formal school system.

-It is salient to stress that adult learners should be active recipients at every stage of teaching learning process and the rate of movement should take cognizance of the variations in the learning rate of the adult learners.
+It is salient to stress that adult learners should be active recipients at every stage of teaching-learning process and the rate of movement should take cognizance of the variations in the learning rate of the adult learners.

 The learners enjoy learning when an adult educator encourages free guided discussion and participation during lessons.